 The relationship between you and your chosen virtual psychologist can have a huge impact on the success of your therapy.
 There are a number of things you should consider when choosing an online therapist and there are a number of factors that influence the client-therapist relationship.

-When seeking quality care, the first thing is to check that the registered or clinical psychologist of your choice is qualified and accredited with a professional association such as the Australian Psychological Society (APS).
+When seeking quality care, the first thing is to check that the registered online psychologist or clinical psychologist of your choice is qualified and accredited with a professional association such as the Australian Psychological Society (APS).
 You’ll need to think about what you need or want from your relationship with your new online psychologist.
 And keep in mind that just because a friend may have recommended a mental health professional, doesn’t ever mean that they will be the correct person for you too.

 Other factors to consider might include gender, age, or cultural background.
 Finding out a little about the psychology professional’s therapeutic approach or personal attitudes may also help you to connect more strongly with your online therapist.
-It is also worth noting the availability of a mental health psychologist.
-Later, it may not be possible to have to wait 6 months to see a special psychologist to address an urgent mental health or relationship issue.
+It is also worth noting the availability of a telehealth psychologist.
+Later, it may not be possible to have to wait 6 months to see a special telehealth psychologist to address an urgent mental health or relationship issue.

 Psychologists have a vast array of differing skills, experience, and areas of expertise, so it pays to do a little research when choosing the right telehealth psychologist.
 But when the relationship between client and therapist is a good fit, real change and healing can take place.

 If you would like to find out more about how Inner Psych can help you, please click here.
-Or click here to book with one of our lists of trained, accredited professional psychologists.
+Or click here to book with one of our lists of trained, accredited professional online psychologists.